prophets of godquranic stories

 What year was Adam born?

-The exact year of Prophet Adam’s (peace be upon him) birth is unknown and not recorded in the Quran, Hadith, or historical sources.
-Islamic tradition considers Adam the first human created by Allah, but his existence predates recorded human history, placing him outside of the conventional timeline used for historical dating.
+The exact year of Prophet Adam's (peace be upon him) birth is unknown and not recorded in the Quran, Hadith, or historical sources.
+Discussions about Hazrat Adam date of birth remain speculative, as Adam’s existence predates recorded human history and does not align with conventional historical timelines.

 How did Allah make Adam?

 Allah created Adam from clay, molding his physical form.
-He then breathed into him of His spirit, giving him life and a unique soul.
+He then breathed His spirit into him, giving him life and a unique soul.

 Related Articles